kislerdm/gcp-data-pipeline-case-study/README.md

 **Note**: auth with the GCP registry would be required, see details [here](https://cloud.google.com/container-registry/docs/advanced-authentication).

 **Note**: To combine the build and push steps, the command `make service.rebuild` could be used with the arguments `PROJECT_ID` and `SERVICE_NAME`.

+## Further Steps

+### User Facing

+- Add authentication step for users to be able to request an access token

+### Security

+- Replace API key authentication with the OAuth2 protocol compliant system

+### Ops

+- Add monitoring and alerts notifications system

+- Perform load test and define SLA

+### CD

+- Improve unit tests coverage

+- Add smoke tests

+### Applications

+- Perform CPU/memory/execution time profiling

+- Depending on followup requirements to scalability and on profiling results, it may be required to re-design the applications, or consider different technologies

+### Infra

+- Depending on followup requirements to scalability and on load tests results, it may be required to migrate the services onto a k8s cluster